Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

   won: true,
   auton: "Tie",
   awp: false,
   strategy: [We used the same strategy from the previous match.
-We allowed 53E to shoot triballs while we scored the shot triballs.
-It worked decently well],
+We allowed 53E to shoot triballs while we scored the shot triballs.],
   auton_notes: [Nobody had a working auton],
   match_notes: [
   - 53E did a good job at rapid firing triballs
   - 53B attempted to block 53E but failed to get under the barrier
   - We played defense against AHC, not allowing them from scoring much triballs
-  - Wings didn't deploy
+  - The wings failed to deploy this round, we are uncertain if it is a mechanical issue or if the wings did not have enough air pressure
+  - Our strategy succeeded this round
   ],
   subsystems: (
     overperformed: "Drivetrain, Intake",